japila-books/spark-sql-internals/docs/spark-sql-CatalogUtils.md

 Used when:

-* `CatalogStorageFormat` is requested to <<spark-sql-CatalogStorageFormat.adoc#toLinkedHashMap, convert the storage specification to a LinkedHashMap>>
+* `CatalogStorageFormat` is requested to <<spark-sql-CatalogStorageFormat.md#toLinkedHashMap, convert the storage specification to a LinkedHashMap>>

-* `CreateTempViewUsing` logical command is requested for the <<spark-sql-LogicalPlan-CreateTempViewUsing.adoc#argString, argString>>
+* `CreateTempViewUsing` logical command is requested for the <<spark-sql-LogicalPlan-CreateTempViewUsing.md#argString, argString>>

 | normalizeBucketSpec
 a| [[normalizeBucketSpec]]